Learning English through sharing rhymes

 It is a good idea to start with one or two favourites, as this helps children switch from thinking in their home language and get used to listening to and using English.
 The number of times a favourite rhyme is repeated depends on the mood of the child.
 The second repetition should include more sharing and the third, if the mood is right, should give children an opportunity to say the rhyme, or part of it, alone.

-The length of a planned rhyme time depends on whether it is a single session or is the introductory warm-up to an English session (for more about this, see the article speaking English with your child).
+The length of a planned rhyme time depends on whether it is a single session or is the introductory warm-up to an English session (for more about this, see the article Speaking English at home).
 It is fun to write out a programme in advance, using first lines, so that children already reading in their home language can work out the programme.
 Later, when children know quite a few rhymes, they can be asked to plan their own programme.

 For special occasions like an adult’s birthday, for example, you could plan a rhyme show in which children recite two or three rhymes.
 Children like opportunities to show their skills and the praise received does much to motivate them.
 The preparation for the show is important as it gives children a valid reason to keep practising and revising their pronunciation and performance.